hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 :::

 We certainly provided the `Name` and `Id`, but the remainder of this Environment configuration was contributed by a standard set of configuration in the hamlet engine.
 An "integration" Environment is commonly required and it's purpose is understood - so hamlet provides its configuration for ease of use.

+Hamlet provides this data with its own Layer of CMDB data called the Master Data.
+This includes our best practice recommendations for environments along with some basic data around things like network ports and regional endpoints and configuration for cloud providers.
+This is the first layer of configuration included in the blueprint so any data within the Master Data can be overridden by your own configuration.